-In the Enrollment Agreement, there is a section titled "Physical Requirements."
+For accepted students completing their enrollment paperwork, there is a section titled "Physical Requirements."
 On that page, students can share with the school any disability, condition, or special needs that may require accommodations to meet the physical or other requirements of the program described above.
 Students with disability-related special needs are required to submit a statement from their medical provider or other professional to document the condition and provide recommendations for accommodation.